AchimA/360_rig_renderer/README.md

 # Issues / ToDO (prob. many more than listed here)
 - [ ] User can delete collections and potentially break some functionality
-- [ ] Image sequences are imported sparse.
+- [ ] Image sequences are imported **sparse**.
 Make sure to set the Frame Step' so that only frames with images are actually rendered.
 - [x] implement a 'per camera' resolution.
 Current work around is to adjust the resolution and render in 'sub-sets'